kala13x/slog/README.md

 Each macro takes a formated string.
 Format tags prototype follows the same rules as the C standard library function `printf()`.

-Here is an example that logs a debug message:
+Here is an example that logs a formated debug message:
 ```c
 slog_debug("The %s contains between %d and %d billion stars and at least %d billion planets.", "Milky Way", 200, 400, 100);
 ```